ddelaveaga/caterpillargladiotorking/game-readme.md

 - Dynamic bead collection and shooting mechanics
 - Visual feedback for hits and game events
 - Score tracking for both players
-- Adjustable game speed
-- Special game over animation when a player with the last segment is hit

 ## Technical Details